vercel/next.js/examples/with-cloud9/README.md

 ## Install NVM and set node to the latest version ##

-Cloud 9 environment comes with a preinstalled nvm, but its better to use the latest version - follow the install instructions from the [NVM Github page](https://github.com/creationix/nvm)
+Cloud 9 environment comes with a preinstalled nvm, but its better to use the latest version - follow the install instructions from the [NVM GitHub page](https://github.com/creationix/nvm)

 Then download nvm package for the latest available node version and set it as default.
 For example, if the latest is 10.12.0, use the following commands: